ARC vs. GC

 Because we cannot rely on the exact time for when an object will be deallocated under GC, the Disposable pattern provides a well-defined interface and method that can be called on an object to "dispose" it deterministically.
 Calling this method will not actually release the object (the GC will do that, as it does for all objects), but it will give the object a chance to "clean up" after itself, release any unmanaged resources and (typically) set an internal flag to indicate that it has been disposed.

-• On Java, the pattern uses the Closeable interface, with a close method to be called.
+On Java, the pattern uses the

 For both platforms, Elements provides a statement to work with an object and then have it closed/disposed as the block ends.
 (On Cocoa, the statement works as a no-op, simply creating a local variable, and letting ARC collect the object at the end of the statement.
 This way, the syntax can be used in a cross-platform fashion in all three editions.)

-On both .NET and Cocoa, Finalizer methods defined with the finalizer keyword (in replacement of method) can be provided to perform additional cleanup.
+On both .NET and Cocoa, Finalizer methods defined with the finalizer

-• On Cocoa, finalizers are a regular part of an object's cleanup, and they will be called deterministically when the object is released.
+properly.
+They are costly to the garbage collector, and should not be declared on objects without sufficient reason. - On Cocoa, finalizers are a regular part of an object's cleanup, and they will be called deterministically when the object is released.